 Douglas County DUI Lawyer - Douglas County DUI Attorney

 Hundreds of DUI stops and arrests are made each month by the Douglas County Sheriff's Department and the Douglasville City Police Department.
 If convicted, a DUI charge results in more than just a slap on the wrist.
 Long gone are the days where people stopped were held in jail overnight and sent home with a warning.
 DUI charges can result in serious fines, jail time, loss of work and income and suspension of driver's privileges.
-It is important to hire a top rated DUI attorney.
+It is important to hire a top rated DUI attorney because this is your life and your future.

 Luckily, one of the most well respected DUI attorney's in Georgia practices in Douglas County.
 Richard Lawson is AVVO rated and a recognized expert in DUI defense, having defended DUI cases for over 20 years.